-The premises heretofore laid out and identified under Section 1.4 and public places as may hereafter be acquired, leased, laid out, or appropriated by the appropriate corporate motion of the District are hereby declared to be in the possession and control of the District for park purposes.
+The land and facilities heretofore identified in Section 1.4 of this Manual and all land and facilities as may hereafter be acquired, leased, licensed, possessed, laid out, or appropriated by the District are hereby declared to be in the possession and control of the District for park purposes and such related administrative purposes as permitted by law.

-Whenever in this manual the parks, greenways, boulevards or public places of the District are referred to, such words shall be held to refer to include all such areas, including buildings and other structures in the possession and control of the District.
+Whenever in this manual the parks, greenways, boulevards, or public places of the District are referred to, such words shall be held to refer to include all such areas, including buildings and other structures and improvements in the possession and control of the District.